Big Hounds and Little Hounds and Honorary Hounds

 Emma Jean is so endearing and so easygoing that her warm, wide smile reveals little about her mysterious past.

 And yet … it is a past marked all too clearly by violence.
 Saved from certain death, she entered the Sanctuary with deep scars across her back, a tail that was either bitten or chopped off and a hematoma in her right ear.
-Not only that, but she suffered from a flea infestation and skin infections and continues to suffer from severe arthritis.
+Not only that, but she suffered from a flea infestation and skin infections and needs pain medications and supplements for her severe arthritis.

 Small and stylish in her medium length, multi-colored coat, Emma Jean is quite possibly a beguiling blend of Beagle, Jack Russell Terrier and Miniature Sheltie.
-Surprisingly quiet, she hasn’t barked once, is an extremely deep sleeper, and everything she does is done in slow motion, in her own time and in her own way.
+Surprisingly quiet when she first arrived, she's found her voice and uses it to alert us to her needs.
+Emma is an extremely deep sleeper, and everything she does is done in slow motion, in her own time and in her own way.

-A keen observer of all the other dogs and somewhat independent, she does, however, greatly enjoy being picked up and held.
+A keen observer of all the other dogs and somewhat independent, she's made friends with Bertha.
+She does greatly enjoy being picked up and held.
 Finicky about her food, she only accepts her medications and supplements when they’re “gift wrapped” in pill pouches!

 DJ